lapalme/pyrealb/demos/flight_infos/README.md

 ## Steps for creating data and running the system
 1. Select Flight [data](https://www.kaggle.com/datasets/usdot/flight-delays)
-   1. select airlines
+   1. select airlines in `airlines.csv`
-   2. select airports
+   2. select airports in `airports.csv`
    3. run `Flight Data/selectFlights.py`
 2. Convert [examples](Examples) with `convert_examples.py`
 3. Check that the examples can be reproduced with and without `pyrealb` using `reproduce_examples.py`